UWCNuclear/PeakFitter/README.md

     git clone https://github.com/UWCNuclear/PeakFitter.git

-To run PeakFitter, type in the command line:
+To run PeakFitter, open your .root file containting your histogram:

-    grsisort -l histograms.root
+    grsisort -l histogram.root

-and then the following line in the GRSISort terminal:
+and then paste the following line in the GRSISort terminal:

     .x tpeakfitterExample.C